Best Circular Saw Reviews & Ratings 2018

 6. WHAT IS A DADO BLADE?

 A dado blade is commonly used in cabinetry.
-Dado blades cannot be used in a circular saw and is meant for a table saw.
+Dado blades cannot be used in a circular saw and is only meant for a table saw.
 These types of blades are used for making wide notches, or large slots in plywood for shelving or cabinetry — this is a must have for many woodworking projects.

 7. WHAT IS THE POINT OF A RIVING KNIFE?